Pre-conception advice

 Genetic Diseases

 Downs Syndrome is the commonest chromosomal abnormality affecting babies in the UK.
-Older women over the age of 36 at the time of conception are at increased risk.
+Older women over the age of 36 years at the time of conception are at increased risk.
 You should discuss the implications of this with your doctor or fertility specialist who will advise on the possible tests available in the early stages of pregnancy.
 Thalassaemia and Sickle Cell disease are conditions which are more common in certain ethnic groups and geographical origin.
 Thalassaemia is prevalent in people from Asia those from Mediterranean countries.
-Sickle cell disease is prevalent in those of Afro-Carribean origin.
+Sickle cell disease is prevalent in those of Afro-Carribbean origin.

 Cervical smear

-Regular cervical smears lowers the incidence of cervical cancer.
+Regular cervical smears lower the incidence of cervical cancer.
 In the United Kingdom women routinely have smears performed every 3 years, if you are close to requiring a repeat smear it is advisable to have this performed before you start on treatment.